 Kristie Babcock is a public member from Soldotna.
 She is owner of an insurance and financial services agency.
-Mrs. Babcock has lived in Alaska over 50 years, and previously served as Director of Boards and Commissions for Governors Walter Hickel and Frank Murkowski.
+Mrs. Babcock has lived in Alaska more than 50 years, and previously served as Director of Boards and Commissions for Governors Walter Hickel and Frank Murkowski.
 She was appointed to the Council by Governor Michael Dunleavy in 2021.

 Patricia A. Collins is an attorney member from Juneau.
-She is in private practice.
+She is a sole practitioner specializing in mediation.
 Ms. Collins was appointed to the Council in 2022.